adam-maj/robotics/README.md

 ### 2. Simulation

 Training in simulation offers near unlimited data scale since we can parallelize training with more compute.
+It also offers more reproducible results, and allows us to use more time efficient but less sample efficient training algorithms since simulation data is easier to generate, so we don't have to extract maximum signal from every data point.

 However, as we've covered, simulation can be useful to learn specific control policies, but it doesn't offer us the complexity of the real world required for true generalization to new environments, objects, and skills.

-**Achieving sufficient complexity in simulation would require constructing simulated worlds just as complex as the real world**, which is clearly intractable.
+**Achieving sufficient complexity in simulation would require constructing simulated worlds that approach the complexity of the real world.**

+This problem may not be impossible.
+For example, some people have considered using world models learned by generative AI to extract regularities from the real-world and construct simulations with more valuable complexity for robotics systems to train in.

+However, we have already seen that current state-of-the-art models like Sora learn world models that still don't understand physical interactions, which brings into question how useful they will really be for robotic simulation.

+It may be possible to create more complex simulation software in the future that can allow us to reap the many benefits of training robots in simulation (Eric Jang, the CTO of 1x believes this is will be necessary to achieve general-purpose robotics, and wrote [this great blog post on the need to do more robotics training in simulation](https://evjang.com/2021/09/20/ephemeralization.html)).

-Because of this, simulation is unlikely to be the path forward.
+However, the reality is that current simulation software lacks the real-world data necessary to train general-purpose robotics in simulation alone.
+Because of this, simulation is unlikely to be the path forward in the near future.

 <br />